 CLDP attorneys are the primary implementers for the Office of General Counsel’s international development programs.
 In this position, you will consult with other agencies of the U.S. government and foreign government officials, assess development needs, and design and implement assistance programs.
-The major geographical focus of your programming will be the Indo-Pacific.
-CLDP’s Indo-Pacific programming has a targeted goal of creating transparent policies for infrastructure finance and training the decision makers that implement those policies.
-Frequent international travel to Asia is required.
+The major geographical focus of the programming will be in the Europe-Eurasia region.
+The attorney’s work will require travel to countries throughout Eastern and Southeast Europe.

-• Prior experience working with foreign governments or international organizations is preferred.
+· Prior experience working in law firms, or with foreign governments or international organizations is desirable.